Subtle Is the Lord: Background

-Before becoming a science historian, Pais was a theoretical physicist and is said to be one of the founders of theoretical particle physics.
+Before becoming a science historian, Pais was a theoretical physicist and is one of the founders of theoretical particle physics.
 Pais knew Einstein and they developed a friendship over the last decade of Einstein's life, particularly while they were colleagues at the Institute for Advanced Study in Princeton.
 He drew from this experience when writing the book, which includes several vignettes of their interactions, including a story of his final visit to see Einstein, who was ill and would die a few months later.
 The Quantum Theory portion of the book was previously published, in similar form, in a 1979 article Pais coauthored in Reviews of Modern Physics.

 The book draws its title from a quote by Einstein that translates to "Subtle is the Lord, but malicious he is not".
 The quote is inscribed in stone at Princeton University, where Einstein made the statement during a 1921 visit to deliver the lectures that would later be published as The Meaning of Relativity.
 When asked later in life to elaborate on the statement, Einstein said in 1930: "Nature hides its secret because of its essential loftiness, but not by means of ruse."
 Isaac Asimov summarized this as meaning "the laws of nature were not easy to uncover, but once uncovered, they would not give uncertain result", comparing to another famous Einstein quote: "I cannot believe that God would play dice with the universe".